marcomorain/angular-protractor-circle-sauce/README.md

     [launcher] chrome #1 failed 1 test(s)
     [launcher] overall: 1 failed spec(s)
     [launcher] Process exited with error code 1 $(npm bin)/protractor tests/protractor.conf.js returned exit code 1

+# Note

+You can install this application and run its tests on your machine.
+However, this produces no errors for me and the test passses.
+The problem is only on Circle / Sauce.

+    $ git clone git@github.com:prendergast/angular-protractor-circle-sauce.git
+    $ npm install
+    $ npm test